igrishaev/pg2/docs/json.md

 # JSON support

-Postgres is amazing when dealing with JSON.
-There hardly can be a database that serves it better.
-Unfortunately, Postgres clients never respect the JSON feature, which is horrible.
-Take JDBC, for example: when querying a JSON(b) value, you'll get a dull `PGObject` which should be decoded manually.
-The same applies to insertion: one cannot just pass a Clojure map or a vector.
-It should be packed into the `PGObject` as well.
+Postgres has amazing support for JSON but unfortunately most clients don't support it well.

+Take `JDBC` for example with its dull `PGObject` which should be encoded/decoded manually.
-Of course, this can be automated by extending certain protocols.
-But it's still slow as it's done on Clojure level (not Java), and it forces you to copy the same code across projects.
+Although this could be mitigated by extending certain protocols it's still slow as it's done in Clojure (as opposed to Java) and it forces you to copy the same code across projects.

-Fortunately, PG2 supports JSON out from the box.
-If you query a JSON value, you'll get its Clojure counter-part: a map, a vector, etc. To insert a JSON value to a table, you pass either a Clojure map or a vector.
+Fortunately `PG2` supports JSON out of the box.
+If you query a JSON(B) value, you'll get its Clojure counter-part: a map, a vector, etc. To insert JSON value into table you pass either a Clojure map or a vector.
 No additional steps are required.

 [jsonista]: https://github.com/metosin/jsonista

-PG2 relies on [jsonista][jsonista] library to handle JSON.
-At the moment of writing, this is the fastest JSON library for Clojure.
-Jsonista uses a concept of object mappers: objects holding custom rules to encode and decode values.
+`PG2` relies on [jsonista][jsonista] to handle JSON.
+At the moment of writing this is the fastest JSON library for Clojure. `jsonista` uses a concept of object mappers: objects holding custom rules to encode and decode values.
 You can compose your own mapper with custom rules and pass it into the connection config.

-## Basic usage
+## Basic Usage

 Let's prepare a connection and a test table with a jsonb column: